- Exklusive Inhalte

 The flowers of Veratrum album are arranged in large, terminal panicles that have a striking appearance.
 The flowers themselves are small, greenish and white and have six tepals that are spread-shaped.
 Each flower has six stamens and three ambulances that have grown into an upper ovet node.
 The flowering period ranges from June to August, whereby the plant forms a distinctive contrast to the surrounding vegetation in full bloom.

-After the flower, Veratrum Album develops three-fermented, elongated, oval capsule fruits, which contain numerous small, winged seeds.
+After the flower, Veratrum album develops three-fermented, elongated, oval capsule fruits, which contain numerous small, winged seeds.
 These seeds are spread by the wind and enable the plant to spread over long distances.

 Distribution and habitat